rabwill/short-trey-instructions/instructions.md

 ☑️  Well done, you've built a solid foundation in the theory of Declarative Agents.
 Select **Next >** to go to the next page.

 ===

-# Pre-lab confidence & knowledge survey
+# Pre-lab Confidence & Knowledge Survey
 @lab.ActivityGroup(initialsurvey)

 ===
-# Exercise 01: Build a backend API for the solution
+# Exercise 1: Build a Backend API for the Solution

-# Build a backend API
 In this exercise you will set up REST API based on Azure Functions and test the API.

 ## Introduction